 Faculty who have projects that can provide undergraduate researchers with useful research experience are urged to submit projects to which students can apply.
 SPUR will provide $500 in funding per student (up to 2 students) accepted to an approved faculty-initiated project.
 Faculty may apply each fall, spring, and summer term, and all funding is paid to the faculty member's research account to cover part of the project's supplies and expenses.

-Regular faculty, cooperative extension specialists, adjunct faculty, faculty emeriti, and lecturers are eligible to submit faculty-initiated projects.
-However, priority consideration will be given to projects submitted by regular faculty and cooperative extension specialists.
-Projects from faculty in other eligible categories will be approved if funding permits.
+Regular faculty, Cooperative Extension specialists, adjunct faculty, faculty emeriti, and lecturers currently teaching or who have taught in the previous semester are eligible to submit faculty-initiated projects.
+However, priority consideration will be given to projects submitted by regular faculty and Cooperative Extension specialists.
+Projects from those in other eligible categories will be approved if funding permits.
+Extension specialists without an adjunct appointment, and others without a teaching appointment, will be considered if they have a teaching faculty member act as Instructor of Record.

 Sponsoring a Student-Initiated Project